Agency Header

 2011-04 Per Diem Legislative Attorney

 Per Diem Legislative Attorney, who is not, on July 1, 2011, a Legislative employee as defined by the internal Revenue Service, is not subject to the newly enacted revolving door prohibition regarding registration as a lobbyist.
+Independent contractors are not covered by the Ethics Act.

-2011-19 State Licensing Board / Lobbyist
+2011-19 State Licensing Board/Lobbyist

-A State Licensing board may hire it's former Executive Director as a contract employee/lobbyist; he must register on their behalf.
+A State Licensing board may hire its former Executive Director as a contract employee/lobbyist; he must register on their behalf.
 Since he is a contract employee the contract for his services does not trigger the one year waiting period.

-2011-19 A State Licensing Board
+2011-19 State Licensing Board

-Revolving door prohibition does not apply to contract employee/former executive director who terminated employment before July 1, 2011 cut-off date. (§6B-3-2[e])
+May spending public funds to hire registered lobbyists, to serve as a Legislative liaison; Registered lobbyist retained by a public agency as Legislative liaison must register as a lobbyist; Revolving door prohibition does not apply to contract employee/former executive director who terminated employment before July 1, 2011 cut-off date. (§6B-3-2[e])

 2012-17 Presiding Officer of a House of Delegates